noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_deployment.md

 To add contracts to your application, we'll start by creating a new `aztec-nargo` project.
 We'll then compile the contracts, and write a simple script to deploy them to our Sandbox.

 :::info
-Follow the instructions [here](../../contracts/setup.md) to install `nargo` if you haven't done so already.
+Follow the instructions [here](../../cli/sandbox-reference.md) to install `aztec-nargo` if you haven't done so already.
 :::

 ## Initialize Aztec project